 then cook it in the crockpot when you want to eat it

-Once you're ready to cook your crockpot butternut squash soup, you just need your crockpot (or instant pot with slow-cook setting).
+Once you're ready to cook the spaghetti, you just need your crockpot (or instant pot with slow-cook setting).
 Dump all the thawed ingredients inside and cook!

 FAQ & Recipe Tips